 Any major professional or collegiate sport that the Michigan Gaming Control Board approves at the request of sports betting operators.

+Not currently, but the door is still open.
 The internet casino legislation was amended and no longer calls for the Michigan Gaming Control Board to enter into compacts with poker sites in other states.
-However, the state could still choose to go that route theoretically under existing law.
-Sharing online poker liquidity likely won’t happen for Michigan until the ambiguity of the 1961 Wire Act is finally put to rest in the federal courts.
+However, the state could still choose to go that route in the future.